 Teach a parent to fish, I always say!

-Step 3: Chinese Medicinal Herbs and Acupuncture
+Step 3: Acupuncture

 Acupuncture can offer immediate relief for acute and chronic conditions and can be well-tolerated by children.
 Though in general, I prefer to use herbs alone on children, I will use acupuncture in specific situations depending on the condition and comfort level of the child.
 Treatments are brief and pain-free.